nuwcru/krmp_varSens/README.md

 To keep things brief, I won't show diagnostic plots.
 Mixing went relatively well.
 Random intercepts struggled a little (pretty low sample size), so I'll have to look at that, and the intercept wasn't great.
 Everything else was good though.
 I'm using a very similar model structure to the one posted in the simulation section at the bottom of this page.
 That model estimated my simulated parameters values accurately.

 Kim, the model output is converted to an mcmc object in the script, which I think is similar to what MCMCglmm produces.
 So if you have a particular workflow with model diagnostics/plotting you like, it should transfer over.
-You can download the rda file here: [link](https://drive.google.com/drive/u/1/folders/1o5wTrdWk1oPJiT3bAa7JP3bLc7U4etKl), and load it with ``` model <- load("path/to/file/het_mcmc_m3.rda") ```.

 <br />